merenlab/merenlab.org/software/anvio/help/programs/anvi-script-get-short-reads-matching-something/index.md

   display: true
 ---

 You give this program one or more FASTQ files and a short sequence, and it returns all short reads from the FASTQ file that matches to it.
-The purpose of this is to get back short reads that may be extending into hypervariable regions of genomes, resulting a decreased mappability of short reads in the metagenome given a reference.
-You often see those areas of genomes as significant dips in coverage, and in most cases with a large number of SNVs.
-When you provide the downstream conserved sequence, this program allows you to take a better look at those regions at the short read level without any mapping.

 See **[program help menu](../../../vignette#anvi-script-get-short-reads-matching-something)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.